Allergic rhinitisHay fever; Nasal allergies; Seasonal allergy; Seasonal allergic rhinitis

 - Corticosteroid sprays are generally safe for children and adults.

 - Decongestants may also be helpful for reducing symptoms such as nasal stuffiness.

 - Do not use nasal spray decongestants for more than 3 days.

 - Leukotriene inhibitors areprescription medicines that block leukotrienes.
 These are the chemicalsthat the body releases inresponse to an allergen that also trigger symptoms.

 Allergy shots (immunotherapy) are sometimes recommended if you cannot avoid thepollen and your symptoms are hard to control.
 This includes regularshots of the pollen you are allergic to.
 Each dose is slightly larger than the dose before it, until you reach the dose that helps control your symptoms.
 Allergy shots may help your body adjust to thepollenthat is causing the reaction.

 Most symptoms of allergic rhinitis can be treated.
 More severe cases need allergy shots.

 Some people, especially children, may outgrow an allergy as the immune system becomes less sensitive to the trigger.
 Butonce a substance, such as pollen,causes allergies, it often continues to have a long-term effect on the person.

 Call for an appointment with your health care provider if:

-- You have severe allergy or hay fever symptoms
+- You have severe hay fever symptoms

 - Treatment that once worked for you no longer works